thiruyogi/playwright-assesment/README.md

     4. HTML report will created and stored in the reports folder.

 ## Key Highlights:
     1. This suite can be run in all the browsers that are supported by playwright.
-Add "--browser-name <browser>" to pytest command.
+Add "--browser_name <browser>" to pytest command.
-    2. Tests are driver from yml config files.
-By default local.yml will be considered.
+    2. Tests are driven from yml config files.
+By default, local.yml will be considered.
 Add "--config <filename.yml> with pytest command to select a different yml file.
     3. base_url and browser_name can be passed from the command line as well.
 Values passed in the command line will be given preference.
     4. A light-weight HTML report is integrated which can used for communicating the results.
     5. Playwright tracer is on for failed test cases to help in debugging.